protesilaos/emacs-lisp-elements/README.md

 # Emacs Lisp Elements

-A book that provides big picture view of the Emacs Lisp programming language by combining prose with code.
+A book that provides a big picture view of the Emacs Lisp programming language by combining prose with code.
 The goal is to give readers an idea of how Elisp works by showing some of the main concepts or patterns discernible in everyday code.